First Things First:

 - There’s no audio!
 Camera sources don't transmit audio or any audio-level indications.
 Teradek sources supply audio: make sure the Teradek is set to transmit audio, that it is receiving an audio signal, that your iDevice isn't muted, and that your iDevice’s volume isn't all the way down.

 - I can’t use Panasonic Wi-Fi with 10-bit recording or output!
-The GH4 and GH5 do not allow 10-bit output and Wi-Fi connection at the same time.
+The GH4 does not allow 10-bit output and Wi-Fi connection at the same time (the GH5 does allow 10-bit recording or output with Wi-Fi running).
 Other cameras may differ.
 If 10-bit is disabled in the camera’s menus when Wi-Fi is on (or vice versa), then it can't be done.
 Sorry!

 congestion, or interference—or the camera gets turned off.
-Sometimes the timeout message
+Sometimes the timeout clears

-clears up by itself; other times you may need to switch Wi-Fi networks, move away from
+up by itself; other times you may need to switch Wi-Fi networks, move away from microwave

-microwave ovens and cordless phones, or make sure other network users aren't hogging
+ovens and cordless phones, or make sure other network users aren't hogging bandwidth.

-bandwidth.
-Also try returning to the Source screen and reconnecting to the camera;
+Also try returning to the Source screen and reconnecting to the camera; network timeouts

-network timeouts can get the camera out of sync with FieldMonitor, and reconnecting
+can get the camera out of sync with FieldMonitor, and reconnecting restores sync.

 Generally speaking, two cameras can use the same Wi-Fi network at the same time, but three will cause timeouts if they're all transmitting simultaneously.